 - difficulty performing fine motor tasks

-Poor sleep hygiene can lead to poor quality sleep.
-Some examples of poor sleep hygiene practices include:
+Poor sleep hygiene can result in poor quality sleep.
+Examples of poor sleep hygiene practices include:

-- not having a regular bedtime routine, which includes regular sleep and wake times
+- not having a regular bedtime routine, which includes consistent sleep and wake times

-- looking at phone or computer screens within 2 hours of going to bed
+- looking at phone or computer screens before going to bed

 - having a sleeping environment that is too hot, too bright, or too loud